astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 jax.device_put(x, jax.devices()[1]).device() # TFRT_CPU_1
 ```

 What if we want to place different parts of our tensor on different devices?
 There is a technique called **tensor sharding**: we split `x` by multiple sub-tensors and place each on its own device.
-But firstly, we need to create a `sharding` object, which is basically a device placement configuration:
+But before we do that, we need to create a `sharding` object, which is basically a device placement configuration:

 ```python
 from jax.sharding import PositionalSharding